olamilekan5162/EasiPharma/Readme.md

 - Automatically update inventory when stock is delivered

 ### 🧠 **AI-Driven Restocking Recommendations and Warning**
-- Uses Gemini AI to analyze stock levels
+- Uses Gemini AI API to analyze stock levels
 - Predicts the reordering of items based on usage trends
 - Predicts and warn against the expiry dates of stocks based on Inventory details

+### **How the AI is Prompted:**
+The system sends a prompt to Gemini AI model (gemini-2.0-pro-exp-02-0) instructing it to analyze the provided stock data and generate concise answers regarding expiration dates and restocking needs.
+The prompt is formatted as a string, with the stock data from the Firebase Firestore database encoded in JSON format

 ###  **User Authentication**
 - Secure login and logout functionality
 - Uses Firebase Authentication for account management

 ### **Distribution of Stocks**
 - Stocks can be distributed from the staff's Dashboard
 - Distributed stocks are marked as completed when the stock is delivered